 Being your own boss… Have you ever wondered about it?
 Sometimes we just have to admit it.
-Working for others just suck.
-You feel that having your blood, sweat and tears exerted to fill somebody else’s pockets is not the most desirable of situations.
+Working for others just sucks.
+You feel that having your blood, sweat, and tears exerted to fill somebody else’s pockets is not the most desirable of situations.
 Perhaps then you think…

 What if I am my own boss?

 This article will be an optimistic one, showing some of the reasons why you should be your own boss.
 Do keep in mind that it’s not all bright and sunny once you decide to be your own boss.
 In fact, you probably have to work harder than you ever had before.
 But of course…

 Every single hour you put in is yours and yours only